SUSTAINABLE PROJECTS

 • Genieri chose Buba Manneh to collect the monthly payments and oversee this project in return for a small salary.

-Now that mains has reached the village the need is for connections at each compound.
+Now that mains has reached the village the need is for connections to each compound.

 Follow us...